supersimplesuper/docs/website/docs/software_partners/explanations/modules/document_uploads.md

 # Document uploads

-Request that the employee upload documents like certificates and licenses.
+Collect certificates, licenses, Medicare cards and other supporting documents as part of the onboarding flow instead of chasing them after the employee starts.

 ![Document uploads](./images/7_document_upload.png)

 ## Features

-* Request any number of documents to be uploaded.
+* Request any number of documents, each with a custom label and description for the employee.
-* Documents delivered as secure signed URL for download in zip format.
+* Uploaded documents are delivered as secure signed URLs for download in zip format.

 ## Coming soon